eclipse-openj9/openj9-docs/docs/xlinenumbers.md

 ## Explanation

-If you start the OpenJ9 VM with `-Xnolinenumbers` when creating a new shared classes cache, the Class Debug Area is not created.
+If you start the Eclipse OpenJ9&trade; VM with `-Xnolinenumbers` when creating a new shared classes cache, the Class Debug Area is not created.
 The option `-Xnolinenumbers` advises the VM not to load any class debug information, so there is no need for this region.
 If [`-Xscdmx`](xscdmx.md) is also used on the command line to specify a non zero debug area size, then a debug area is created despite the use of `-Xnolinenumbers`.

 <!-- ==== END OF TOPIC ==== xlinenumbers.md ==== -->